 Left Crank Arm Power Meter

-With the Stages left side power meter, you simply swap out your current left crank arm for the new power-equipped one and you are good to go.
+4iiii and Stages Cycling both make crank arm power meters for Shimano R9200.
+You just swap out your current left crank arm for the new power-equipped one and you are good to go.
+These power meters measure power from your left leg and double to value to approximate your total power.

 Pros: Affordable, easy to install, don’t have to change crankset